-(as many as five) of the same tamilies.
-His dry sense or humor and the twinkle in his eye invited both congregants and colleagues to turn to him for guidance, support, and inspiration.
+(as many as five) of the same families.
+His dry sense of humor and the twinkle in his eye invited both congregants and colleagues to turn to him for guidance, support, and inspiration.
 All too rare in today's polarized world, he embraced others even as they had different perspectives from his own.
 Rabbi Jacob's influence was felt far beyond Pittsburgh.
 From 1992 to 1994, he served as President of the Central Conference of American Rabbis, and from 1990 to 1994 as Vice President of the World Union for Progressive Judaism, the largest Jewish organization worldwide.
 He was also an overseer of Hebrew Union College-Jewish Institute of Religion, chairman of the Publications Committee of Hebrew Union College Press (1976-1999), and chairman of the Associated American Jewish Museums.
 Throughout his life, Dr. Jacob sought to combine tradition and renewal.
 He was particularly committed to making Halakhah (Jewish Law) relevant for Reform Jews.
 From 1967-1990, he chaired the Responsa Committee of the Central Conference of American Rabbis, helping to shape the future of the Reform movement in the U.S. and beyond.
 In 1991, he co-founded and became the first chairman of the Solomon Freehof Institute of Progressive Halakhah.
 He edited three volumes of Reform responsa, a small fraction of the total of 43 books and over 1,200 learned essays, sermons, and articles, which he authored.
 Also important to Rabbi Jacob was interfaith work.
-Through his book, Christianity Through Jewish Eyes, and as an Adjunct Professor at Pittsburgh Theological Seminary, from 1968 to 1974, he became a prominent voice in Jewish-Christian dialogue.
+Through his book, Christianity Through Jewish Eyes, and as an Adjunct Professor at Pittsburgh Theological Seminary from 1968 to 1974, he became a prominent voice in Jewish-Christian dialogue.
 From 1981 to 1985, he was president of the Religious Education Association of America.
-He formed close relationships with Pittsburgh's Catholic bishops, and other religious leaders.
+He formed close relationships with Pittsburgh's Catholic bishops and other religious leaders.
+In 1958, Walter Jacob married Hamburg-born Irene Gitta Loewenthal, who also had several rabbis among her ancestors.
+For the next 54 years, until Irene's death in 2012, the two were inseparable.
+The couple had three children, Claire Hel ewhere.